 Even the smallest ones walked the first part, but after the picnic they needed a nap and for that reason spent the rest of the walk in rucksacks.

 Hiking between volcanic rocks of Teide

-It was a perfect nap timing.
-When we walked on it became evident that the track simply was not for them.
-Carrying the small ones from the picnic place on was the best idea of all.
+It was a perfect timing for a nap.
+When we walked on it very soon was clear to us that the track simply was not for them.
+Carrying the small ones from the picnic place on was the best timing ever.

-However, with the two bigger kids it was different, they just loved the rocky trail and left us adults far behind when rushing away to explore the stones.
+However, with the two bigger kids it was different, they just loved the rocky trail and skipped from stone to stone like small antelopes, leaving the others far behind.

 Look at these rocks back down on the plain!
 Fantastic!
 No wonder the rocks of Garcia are among the most photographed in the national park.